Léon Bloy: Biography

-Criticisms

 Bloy was noted for personal attacks, but he saw them as the mercy or indignation of God.
 According to Jacques Maritain, he used to say: "My anger is the effervescence of my pity."
 Among the many targets of Bloy's attacks were people of business.
 In an essay in Pilgrim of the Absolute, he compared the businessmen of Chicago unfavourably to the cultured people of Paris:

 "In Paris you have the Saint Chapelle and the Louvre, true enough, but we in Chicago kill eighty thousand hogs a day!..."
 The man who says that is in truth a business man.

 — Léon Bloy, "Les Affaires Sont Les Affaires" ("Business Is Business") in "The Wisdom of the Bourgeois", part of Pilgrim of the Absolute.